yudharisandy/LudoGame/README.md

 ![Board-Scheme](assets/ludoScheme.jpg)

 ### How to Use
-- Register Players
-Here is the example of block code to register player in your interface.
+- Register Players: Here is the example of block code to register player in your interface.
 Firstly, you need to specified ``` int numberOfPlyers```.

     ```
     for (int i = 0; i < numberOfPlayers; i++)
     {